jqhoogland/rationalia-starter/LW/Concepts/Fallacy of Gray.md

 The better thing, simply put, is to become quantitative and detail oriented.

-A [VNM rational agent](https://www.lesswrong.com/tag/vnm-theorem) will have probabilistic beliefs, p, where 0<p<1, about what's likely to fall out of various choices, and a coherently linear model of value, v, with no behaviorally significant "natural zero".
+A [[VNM Theorem|VNM rational agent]] will have probabilistic beliefs, p, where 0<p<1, about what's likely to fall out of various choices, and a coherently linear model of value, v, with no behaviorally significant "natural zero".
 Then every option is basically assigned the value p*v, and the agent simply always make choices in favor of what the agent calculates gives the most utility, under uncertainty.

 Suppose there is a choice between
 something with p*v = -1,000,000 net utility under uncertainty or